AshRouth/SOC/_motions/Standing Orders Committee Report.markdown

-Assuming the current composition of the PDC to include the Policy Development Coordinator (elected in the annual ballot), two elected members and a single co!opted member, this means that:
+Assuming the current composition of the PDC to include the Policy Development Coordinator (elected in the annual ballot), two elected members and a single co-opted member, this means that:

 1. PDC may co-opt four of the remaining vacancies;